SasankYadati/stories/_posts/2018-04-05-TensorFlow.md

 ---
 ## Introduction

-TensorFlow is an open source library for machine intelligence developed by Google.
+TensorFlow is an open-source library for machine intelligence developed by Google.
 It is a computational library with a wide range of functionality.
 However, its main purpose is to implement Machine Learning algorithms.
 TensorFlow is extremely popular relative to other Deep Learning libraries due to many reasons.
 One of the most important reasons being its ability to facilitate both research and production.
 This was not possible with the other libraries.
 Researchers and developers had to use one language for research and prototyping and some other language to deploy their model into production.
 Needless to say, TensorFlow took good care of this.

 > Research AND Production?!
 TensorFlow got it covered.